Login | About Us | Contact Us | Search Connect With ODMP Facebook Twitter

 Family, Friends & Fellow Officers Remember...

-William Kress Horne
+Deputy Sheriff William Kress Horne

-Anson County Sheriff's Department, North Carolina
+Anson County Sheriff's Office, North Carolina

-End of Watch: Sunday, December 23, 1984
+End of Watch Sunday, December 23, 1984

 Reflections for Deputy Sheriff William Kress Horne